MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sharing-files-in-teams.md

 - [Change external sharing for a site](https://docs.microsoft.com/sharepoint/change-external-sharing-site) – describes how global and SharePoint admins can turn external sharing on or off for a site.

-- [Change the default link type when users get links for sharing](https://docs.microsoft.com/sharepoint/change-default-sharing-link) - describes how to set the default link type so that it is more restrictive.
+- [Change the default link type when users get links for sharing](https://docs.microsoft.com/sharepoint/change-default-sharing-link) - describes how to set the default link type so that it's more restrictive.

 ## More information